PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Scientific writing 2.md

 ***
 ### 2. Citation

-__2a__ Read carefully the Publication Manual of the American Psychological Association (APA Publication Manual, Manual, 2020).
+__2a__ Read carefully the Publication Manual of the APA style guide 7.

 __2b__ Complete an exercise on APA style to check your knowledge and understanding.